-Dr. Anand is currently Professor of Pediatrics, Anesthesiology, Perioperative & Pain Medicine at Stanford University School of Medicine; he directs the Pain/Stress Neurobiology Lab, the Jackson Vaughan Critical Care Research Fund, and serves as Field Chief Editor for the journal Frontiers in Pediatrics.
-He has published >275 peer-reviewed articles, edited 9 books or journal issues, and has contributed >65 book chapters and numerous other publications.
-He is considered a world authority on pain and stress in newborns and the pain management in infants.
+Dr. Anand is currently Professor of Pediatrics, Anesthesiology, Perioperative & Pain Medicine at Stanford University School of Medicine; he directs the Pain/Stress Neurobiology Lab, the Jackson Vaughan Critical Care Research Fund, and serves as Editor for the journal Pediatric Research.
+He is considered a world authority on pain/stress in newborns and pain management in infants.

 Honors & Awards

 Dr. Michael Blacow Award, British Paediatric Association (1986)

 Pediatric Resident Research Award, American Academy of Pediatrics (1992)

 Young Investigator Award in Pediatric Pain, International Association for the Study of Pain, Special Interest Group for Pain in Children (1994)

 Jeffrey Lawson Award for Advocacy in Children’s Pain Relief, American Pain Society (2000)

 Morris & Hettie Oakley Endowed Chair for Critical Care Medicine, University of Arkansas for Medical Sciences (2001)

 Joan M. Cranmer “Mentor of the Year” Award, Department of Pediatrics, University of Arkansas for Medical Sciences (2007)